timeflux/burst/README.md

 You can monitor the EEG signal [here](http://localhost:8000/monitor/).
 The application is accessible at [this address](http://localhost:8000/bvep/).

 Maximize your browser window to avoid distractions, and follow the instructions.
-The session starts with a calibration stage followed by a free selection, 5-target practice.
+The session includes the following steps:

+- Fixation cross (to ensure that the monitor is directly facing the user)
+- Calibration stage (required to compute the model)
+- Evaluation task (optional)
+- Free selection

 When you are done, close the browser tab, and send the `Ctrl+C` command to Timeflux.